CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-6.md

 Collected Official Rulings File
 {: .text-center .text-beta}

-Version 6 current as of July 10th, 1997
+_Middle-earth: Collectible Card Game_ Collected Official Rulings File Version 6 current as of July 10th, 1997.
-{: .text-center }

 If playing in a tournament, be sure to check Section III: Tournament Rulings first, as some of them differ from the rulings for casual play.